 Most jumbo loans ask for at least a 20% down payment depending on the bank or lender.
 If you consider a home listed in Austin for $1.5 million, a 20% down payment equals $300,000.
 There are even jumbo lenders who ask for a down payment of 25% or even more depending on how the loan amount is.

-However, there are new programs in 2021 that do not require a 20% down payment.
-Some jumbo programs are now available to accept a 10% down payment or even a 5% down if the borrower’s loan amount is below $1.0m.
+However, there are new programs in 2022 that do not require a 20% down payment.
+Some jumbo programs are now available with only a 10% or even a 5% down payment if the borrower’s loan amount is below $2.0m.
 For example, let’s say a home is listed at $1 million and the buyers want to make a 10% down payment and not 20%.
 The lender will approve two loans simultaneously, a first mortgage and a second mortgage.
 This is commonly known as an 80/10/10 loan structure.

 The first mortgage will typically be issued at the conforming loan limit.
 Keeping the primary 1st mortgage below the conforming loan limit will eliminate monthly mortgage insurance PMI.
 The lender will also issue a second mortgage for the difference up to 90% loan to value, so the buyers will come to the closing table with a 10% down payment in addition to the funds needed for closing costs.